-Coming back dowtown Buenos Aires by bus, we will arrive to the Plaza de Mayo, the main square in Buenos Aires and the political heart of Argentina, we will visit the Catedral Metropolitana and see the Cabildo, Ayuntamiento Colonial and Casa Rosada, the core of governmental power.
+Boarding another bus we will enjoy the views of the modern skyscrapers of Puerto Madero until we reach Plaza de Mayo, the main square of Buenos Aires and the political heart of Argentina.
+We will visit the Metropolitan Cathedral and observe the Cabildo, the colonial City Hall, and the Casa Rosada, the seat of executive power.

-*The order of the attractions to visit can be modified at the discretion of the guide
+*The order of the attractions to visit may be modified at the guide`s discretion